structurizr/dsl/docs/language-reference.md

 - `Element`
 - `Deployment Node`

 Deployment nodes can be nested, so a deployment node can contain other deployment nodes.
-A deployment node can also contain [infrastructureNode](#infrastructureNode) and [containerInstance](#containerInstance) elements.
+A deployment node can also contain [infrastructureNode](#infrastructureNode), [softwareSystemInstance](#softwareSystemInstance), and [containerInstance](#containerInstance) elements.

 ## infrastructureNode